-It is very important that you contact an injury solicitor as quickly as possible after the event.
+It is essential that you contact an injury solicitor as quickly as possible after the event.
 Accident compensation is easier to get if your personal injury lawyer can gather the relevant information quickly.
-Your claim will be dealt with professionally and, because a third party is involved, much of the embarrassment caused by claiming can be removed.
-For most claims about inadequate training at work, you will be able to use a “no win no fee” method, which ensures that you will never be out of pocket for your expenses.
+Your claim will be dealt with professionally, and because a third party is involved, much of the embarrassment caused by claiming can be removed.
+For most claims about inadequate training at work, you will be able to use a “no win, no fee” method, which ensures that you will never be out of pocket for your expenses.

 Don’t forget that an accident at work is not your fault.
 Your employer has a moral and legal requirement to keep you safe.
 Your accident may have dramatically affected your health or quality of life, and you are entitled to compensation.

-By claiming for the money you are owed, your future will be more secure.
-You may be able to use the money for medical expenses, re-training to get you back to work and many other essential items that you will need to be able to continue with your life.
+Your future will be more secure by claiming for the money you are owed.
+You may be able to use the money for medical expenses, re-training to get you back to work, and many other essential items that you will need to continue with your life.

 Inadequate Training Compensation: How the Claims Process Works